adamchenwei/reactGo/docs/deployment/aws.md

 Amazon AWS allows you access to a free tier of service for a year, so it is a great option if you are looking for a place to host your project and want to grow your Ops skills along with your dev skills.

-##### SIGN UP
+#### SIGN UP

-The first thing you will need to do is sign up for an [account](https://aws.amazon.com/free/)
+The first thing you will need to do is sign up for an [account](https://aws.amazon.com/free/) - 🔒 remember to set up [multi factor authentication](https://aws.amazon.com/iam/details/mfa/) for increased security in your AWS environments!

-Amazon has a lot of options, but we will be focused on the more simple way for deploying, using EC2, so navigate to the EC2 dashboard.
+Amazon has a lot of options, but we will be focused on the simpler way for deploying - using EC2 - so navigate to the EC2 dashboard!

+**:information_source: What is EC2 ?**

+Amazon Elastic Compute Cloud (EC2) is a web service which provides resizable compute capacity in the cloud.
+It is designed to make web-scale cloud computing easier for developers.
+EC2 instances are located within a Virtual Private Cloud (VPC) that is a logically isolated network you control.
+Amazon VPC provides you with a number of network security tools you can use to control who can access your instances.

-##### SECURITY GROUP
+#### SECURITY GROUP

 Before you initialize a new instance you will need to set up a security group.
 This security group will just open the ports you need for development.
 Once you go to production you should SERIOUSLY consider a more locked down security group.